ziyan/gatewaysshd/README.md

 `gatewaysshd` is a daemon that provides a meeting place for all your SSH tunnels.
 It is especially useful if you have many hard-to-reach machines running behind firewalls and you want to access services running on them over SSH from anywhere in the world.

-For example, if you have a workstation in the office, you can use `supervisor` or `upstart` or something similar to run a SSH client and make it stay always connected:
+For example, if you have a workstation in the office, you can use `supervisor` or `upstart` or something similar to run a SSH client as a respawning daemon and make it stay always connected:

 ```
 ssh -T -N workstation@gateway -R ssh:22:localhost:22